Penalties for Driving Without Insurance in Ohio

 You may be on the hook for additional penalties if you're involved in a traffic accident and lack the appropriate insurance coverage.

-If the BMV hears you were in an accident while uninsured, and the damage amounts to $400 or more, the state may suspend your driving privileges for two or more years as a security suspension.
-Once the drivers reach a payment agreement, the suspension may be lifted.
-But the state may also impose an indefinite judgment suspension until the judgment is settled.
+If the BMV hears you were in an accident while uninsured and the damage amounts to $400 or more, the state may suspend your driving privileges for up to two years.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.